adhiraga/CapstoneTEKBER/README.md

-# Tic Tac Toe Game with Firebase Integration
+# XO Battle - Tic Tac Toe Game with Firebase Integration

+## Group Members

+Group 10 Emerging Technology
+Muhammad Abyansyah putra Dewanto 5026231052
+Ida Bagus Adhiraga Yudhistira 5026231120

 ## Project Description

-This is a Tic Tac Toe game application built using Flutter that incorporates Firebase for user authentication and leaderboard management.
-The application supports two game modes: playing against an AI opponent and multiplayer mode with two players.
-User game results are stored in Firestore database and displayed in a real-time leaderboard.
+XO Battle is a modern Tic Tac Toe game built with Flutter, with Firebase handling user login and the leaderboard.
+Players can choose to play against AI or another player in multiplayer mode.
+Game results are saved to Firestore and reflected immediately on the leaderboard, so scores update as matches finish.

 ## Features

-- User Authentication: Register and login with email and password
+- User Authentication: Register and log in using email or username
-- Dual Login Support: Login using username or email address
-- AI Opponent: Play against a computer with intelligent move strategy
+- AI Opponent: Play against a computer with intelligent move logic
 - Multiplayer Mode: Play against another human player
-- Real-time Leaderboard: View top players ranked by AI wins and multiplayer wins
+- Real-time Leaderboard: View rankings based on AI and multiplayer wins
-- Firebase Integration: Secure user data storage and authentication
+- Firebase Integration: Secure authentication and data storage
-- Input Validation: Email format validation and password strength requirements
+- Input Validation: Email format checks, password strength, and confirmation
-- Password Confirmation: Users must confirm their password during registration

 ## Technologies Used